Call-for-Code-for-Racial-Justice/Legit-Info/contributing/ISSUES.md

 * General Help: #emb-race-cfc-challenge
 * Technical Help: #emb-race-cfc-tech
-* Fix Politics Help: #embrace-politics-team1
+* Applicatoin Help: #embrace-politics-team1

 ## Submitting a Bug Report

-When opening a new issue in the `/embrace-call-for-code/fix-politics` issue tracker, please provide as much detail about your environment as possible.
+When opening a new issue in the `/call-for-code/legit-info` issue tracker, please provide as much detail about your environment as possible.

 See [How to create a Minimal, Complete, and Verifiable